Climate Change

 White apologies are almost as bad as the crimes that sparked them – Medium

-What Pokemon, Japanese schoolgirl punks, and cocaine have in common – Foreign Policy.
-A look at the psychological response to cute objects that makes Pokemon so addictive as an escapist pleasure in dark times.
+What Pokemon, Japanese schoolgirl punks, and cocaine have in common – Foreign Policy

-Under the ‘Orientalist’ kimono – Exploring Japan’s “orientalisation” of the kimono, in The Japan Times
+Under the ‘Orientalist’ kimono – The Japan Times

-Asylum seekers find little refuge in Japan – Originally in Metropolis magazine
+Asylum seekers find little refuge in Japan – Metropolis magazine

 How Japan’s election could change the shaky balance of military power in Asia – Quartz

 A minicar named Hustler?
-Japan’s brand names raise eyebrows – On inappropriate Japanese brand names, for Reuters
+Japan’s brand names raise eyebrows – Reuters

 Gender inequality